 Interviewers love to see that you have an interest in tech beyond your day-to-day work.
-For some, this means getting involved in the open source community or sharing a project on GitHub.
+For some, this means getting involved in the open source community or open-sourcing a project on GitHub.

 For others, it means writing a blog (like this one!).
 I featured my website on my resume.
-It felt like maybe 60% of interviewers or so had looked at my blog when I applied.
+It felt like a majority interviewers had looked at my blog when I applied.